 It also replaces the browser-based “card-not-present” transactions with a more mobile-friendly authentication.
 This ensures seamless integration across more mobile devices and payment platforms.
 That’s been a big problem with the wide variety of operating systems and payment options in the current consumer market.

 The improved integration also improves risk-based decisions for payment processors and improves customer recognition with each transaction.
-The end-to-end security and performance is a huge step forward to preventing fraud in the event of a card number being cloned.
+The end-to-end security and performance is a huge step forward to preventing fraud.

 The full update information of 3D Secure 2.0 (along with documentation of 3D Secure 1.0) can be found at EMVCo.com.